 - 1. The New York Corporation was originally formed under the name "Whitestone Holdings, Inc." - 2.
 The New York Corporation owns all of the outstanding shares of the Maryland Corporation. - 3.
-The New York Corporation is authorized to issue (a) 54,000,000 common shares, par value \$0.02 per share ("New York Common Shares"), of which 37,807,106 shares are issued and outstanding as of the date hereof and entitled to vote as a single class, and (b) 1,000,000 preferred shares, par value \$0.02 per share, of which zero (0) shares are issued and outstanding as of the date hereof.
-Prior to the effective time of the Merger (as defined below), up to 534,270 New York Common Shares may be issued upon exercise of outstanding options and up to 1,170,600 New York Common Shares may be issued upon the vesting or restricted stock awards. - 4.
-The Maryland Corporation is authorized to issue 200,000,000 shares of common stock, par value \$0.02 per share ("Maryland Common Stock"), of which 100 shares are issued and outstanding as of the date hereof and entitled to vote as a single class. - 5.
+The New York Corporation is authorized to issue (a) 54,000,000 shares of common stock, par value \$0.02 per share ("New York Common Stock"), of which [] shares are issued and outstanding as of the date hereof and entitled to vote as a single class, and (b) 1,000,000 shares of preferred stock, par value \$0.02 per share, of which zero (0) shares are issued and outstanding as of the date hereof.
+Prior to the effective time of the Merger (as defined below), up to [] shares of common stock of the New York Corporation may be issued upon exercise of outstanding options. - 4.
+The Maryland Corporation is authorized to issue 200,000,000 shares of common stock, par value \$0.02 per share ("Maryland Common Stock"), of which [] shares are issued and outstanding as of the date hereof and entitled to vote as a single class. - 5.
 At the Effective Time (as defined below), the New York Corporation shall be merged with and into the Maryland Corporation (the "Merger") and the Maryland Corporation shall continue on the surviving corporation in the merger. - 6.
 As a result of the Merger, and effective as of the Effective Time, all of the shares of Maryland Common Stock outstanding immediately prior to the Merger shall thereupon be canceled. - 7.
-As a result of the Merger, and effective as of the Effective Time, each outstanding New York Common Share shall be converted into one share of Maryland Common Stock. - 8.
-Each holder of New York Common Shares may thereupon surrender the share certificate or certificates to the Secretary of the Maryland Corporation and shall be entitled to receive in exchange therefor a certificate or certificates representing the number of shares of Maryland Common Stock into which the New York Common Shares theretofore represented by a certificate or certificates so surrendered shall have been converted.
+As a result of the Merger, and effective as of the Effective Time, each outstanding share of New York Common Stock shall be converted into one share of Maryland Common Stock. - 8.
+Each holder of New York Common Stock may thereupon surrender the share certificates or certificates to the Secretary of the Maryland Corporation and shall be entitled to receive in exchange therefor a certificate or certificates representing the number of shares of Maryland Common Stock into which the shares of New York Common Stock theretofore represented by a certificate or certificates so surrendered shall have been converted.